pikaia79/baud/doc/Concepts.md

 * Indexing

-every entity attribute is indexed for fast search, and fulltext indexing is also the first-class citizen.
+Attributes and edges can be indexed for fast search, and fulltext indexing is also the first-class citizen.

 * Association